bhoward/focsipedia/docs/styleGuide.md

 This line is separated from the one above by two newlines, so it will be a _separate paragraph_.

 This line is also a separate paragraph, but...
 This line is only separated by a single newline, so it's a separate line in the _same paragraph_.

+---

+## Footnotes

+Use brackets and a caret around the footnote marker.[^1] The footnote marker should be a number in the proper sequence.[^2] You can also have an inline footnote.[^Like this.]

+[^1]: Define the footnote separately, just like reference links.
+[^2]: This may be a bug/misfeature in the markdown processor.